 A subordinating conjunction is a word that introduces a subordinate clause which cannot form a sentence on its own.
-It connects the subordinate clause, also called a dependent clause, to an independent clause to form a sentence.
+The subordinating conjunction connects the subordinate clause, also called a dependent clause, to an independent clause to form a sentence.

 The following examples show subordinate clauses in bold.
 Each subordinate clause always begins with a subordinating conjunction.
 The rest of each of the sentences not in bold is the independent clause, also called the main clause.

 As can be seen, the above subordinate clauses are introduced by subordinating conjunctions: although, because, before, since, unless and whenever.
 A subordinating conjunction can come in more than one word as shown in the last example: even though.
-It also shows a subordinate conjunction can come at the beginning of a sentence.
-The subordinate clause must not be used independently as a complete clause or a sentence.
+A subordinate conjunction can come at the beginning of a sentence.
+But the subordinate clause must not be used independently as a complete clause or a sentence.